WGLab/NanoCaller/docs/Install.md

 ```

 ### 3) Saved docker image via Github release
-If you want to use NanoCaller docker image saved in a tar file, download the image file by specifying a version number and use `docker load`.
+If you want to use NanoCaller Docker image saved in a tar file, download the image file by specifying a version number and use `docker load`.

 ```
 VERSION="0.3.0"